konekoya/Bible/README.md

 - remove read button and change the select to activate when user finish selecting
 - better UI and how to select/change between chapters
 - better layout solution for mobile devices - using flex box
-- provide higher resolution favicon for Apple products like iPhone and Macbooks
+- provide higher resolution favicon for Apple products like iPhone and MacBooks
 - chapter field(select) should reflect the current chapter even when user has changed the chapter
 - refactoring the code with OOP manner
 - rewrite the JS core